garrettjohnson/prettier-plugin-lava/docs/whitespace-handling.md

 - the previous node is trailing whitespace sensitive
 - the next node is leading whitespace sensitive.

-A **node** is one of the many AST (Abstract Syntax Tree) nodes that we got from parsing the Liquid template.
+A **node** is one of the many AST (Abstract Syntax Tree) nodes that we got from parsing the Lava template.

 ## The tools

 There are two categories of tools to deal with whitespace or the lack of whitespace.
 - HTML tools
-- Liquid tools
+- Lava tools

 ### Maintaining lack of whitespace in HTML